code-academy-india/api-server/README.md

   {"cs":201,"data":{"_id":{"ro":"3124Y"}}}

-# READ Full Document
+# READ Single Document
-  - Use API Key to add any json document.
+  - Use API Key to read any json document.
   - The Document must follow Code Academy QueryFilter class.
   - Use this sample for current demo.
 Assume you are reading document with id 3124Y
 ```sh